ViratSrivastava/OCR-GAN/Readme.md

 OCR-DNN is a deep learning-based Optical Character Recognition (OCR) system designed to recognize alphanumeric characters from both RGB and binary image inputs.
 The model leverages a deep neural network (DNN) architecture with convolutional layers to extract features from images and classify them into 62 possible outputs (letters and digits).

-## Project Repository

-You can view the project on GitHub [here](https://github.com/ViratSrivastava/OCR-GAN).

 ## Features

 - **Dual Input Architecture**: The model accepts both RGB and binary image inputs, processing each through separate convolutional layers.